asand017/-sed-tutorial/README.md

 **4.** The string you want to replace the search pattern with (i.e. "cat") goes on the right side.

-Let&rsquos look at a real world example of the substitution.
+Now let&#39;s look at a real world example of substitution.